alicolville/Weight-Tracker/docs/calculations.md

 #### Macronutrients Calculator

-With calories calculated, the plugin’s macronutrient calculator can recommend how those calories should be split into Fats, Carbohydrates and Proteins.
+With calories calculated, the plugin's macronutrient calculator can recommend how those calories should be split into Fats, Carbohydrates and Proteins.
 The  [2010 Dietary Guidelines for Americans](https://health.gov/dietaryguidelines/2010/)  recommends eating within the following ranges:

 -   Carbohydrates: 45-65% of calories
 -   Fat: 20-35% of calories